MiniClem001/LinkedLists/README.md

 ## Installation

-To use this library, you need to include the `linked_chain.h` header file in your project and link the `linked_chain.c` source file.
+To use this library, you need to include the `linked_lists.h` header file in your project and link the `linked_lists.c` source file.

 1. Clone the repository: